mrandrew1/crud/README.md

 4. you can use app or api

 This app also has an api.
-You can

 There are endpoints:

 //to get the table: